As well as a full line-up of music, there's the Old Ways Makerspace, talks and activities and lots of ways to slow down, relax and re-connect.

 5m cream canvas bell tent furnished with flooring, rug, cushions, mirror, bedside tables, LED lanterns, fairy lights and REAL plants.

-Beds and mattresses - each single comes with additional memory foam topper, duvet with cover, fitted sheet, 2 pillows with cases and additional blankets.
+Beds and mattresses - Each single comes with additional memory foam topper, duvet with cover, fitted sheet, and 2 pillows with cases.

 Bell tents can be booked when purchasing tickets for the event.